openshift/assisted-service/docs/dev/testing.md

     The periodic job needs to run on a frequent basis (e.g. daily) and have a `reporter_config` configured, in order to be notified on Slack whenever there's a breakage.

-* In case the new job affects multiple repositories - every repository should have the same presubmit job so it could be tested for every component change.
+* In case the new job affects multiple repositories - every repository should have the same presubmit job, so it could be tested for every component change.
 For example, you can see that the `e2e-metal-assisted-olm` job is defined on several different repositories in this [link](https://steps.ci.openshift.org/search?job=e2e-metal-assisted-olm).

 [An example of a PR adding a new job](https://github.com/openshift/release/pull/21604)